material-components/material-components-ios/components/NavigationBar/README.md

 # Navigation bar

+A navigation bar is a view composed of leading and trailing buttons and either a title label or a custom title view.

 <div class="article__asset article__asset--screenshot">
   <img src="docs/assets/navigation_bar.png" alt="Navigation bar" width="320">
 </div>

-The navigation bar component is a view composed of a left and right Button Bar and either a title label or a custom title view.

-Consistent with iOS design guidelines, the title in the navigation bar is centered by default.
-However, certain use cases may warrant use of a left aligned title such as: when there is a strong relationship between the title and additional content appearing in the navigation bar, or where centering the title causes ambiguity.

 ## Design & API documentation